ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

 It uses a simple in-memory `PersonRepository` to store people.
 The `_actualName` instance field is used to store the person that is retrieved so we can check if the retrieval was successful in the `Then` step.
-For demo purposes we only store and retrieve the name of the person.
+(For demo purposes we only store and retrieve the name of the person.)

-Here's the implementation of `PersonRepository`.
+And here's the implementation of `PersonRepository`.

 ```csharp
 class PersonRepository